Limit Theorems for step reinforced random walks with regularly varying memory: Introduction

-Similar models have been established in the higher dimensions by \citet{Chen2023}, assuming \eqref{continued prod memory}. \citet{Roy2024} studied a lazy (unidirectional) version, also for the special choice of the memory sequence~\eqref{continued prod memory} and proved interesting results using martingale methods and coupling with appropriate multitype branching processes.
-In~\cite{Roy2024}, the recollection probability depended on the step chosen from the past. \citet{bertenghi2024universal} established law of large numbers and functional central limit theorems for certain values of $p\in[0,1]$ and $\gamma\geq 0$, namely, for $\frac{\gamma}{\gamma+1} < p < \frac{\gamma+1/2}{\gamma+1}$, where the walk is diffusive.
+Similar models have been studied in the higher dimensions by \citet{Chen2023}, assuming \eqref{continued prod memory}. \citet{Roy2024} studied a lazy (unidirectional) version with Bernoulli increments, also for the special choice of the memory sequence~\eqref{continued prod memory} and proved interesting results using martingale methods and through coupling with appropriate multitype branching processes.
+In~\cite{Roy2024}, the recollection probability depended on the step chosen from the past. \citet{bertenghi2024universal} established law of large numbers and functional central limit theorem for certain values of $p\in[0,1]$ and $\gamma\geq 0$, namely, for ${\gamma}/{(\gamma+1)} < p < {(\gamma+1/2)}{(\gamma+1)}$, where the walk is diffusive.